-Immigration rules and regulationsBoth Swiss and EU citizens require a passport which is valid at least 6 months beyond the date of your departure from Zimbabwe, and must contain at least two blank pages.
-A visa can be purchased at the port of entry and costs 50 USD.
+Immigration rules and regulationsBoth Swiss and EU citizens require a passport which is valid at least 6 months beyond the date of your departure from Uganda, and must contain at least two blank pages.
+Visas are required and can be purchased online or on arrival.
+Exact details must be clarified before arriving.

-Currency and methods of paymentThe national currency has been replaced with the US Dollar in 2009.
-Major credit cards are accepted in the major towns, but please make sure that your PIN code works, as transactions via the automated teller machines (ATM) are faster and much more reliable.
-Most lodges do not accept credit cards yet.
+Currency and methods of paymentThe currency is the Ugandan Shilling.
+Major credit cards are accepted, but please make sure that your PIN code works, as transactions via the automated teller machines (ATM) are faster and much more reliable.
+Most lodges accept credit cards.
 Tips to guides and camp staff can be given in cash in US Dollars.
 The local staff can't change any other currency into local currency due to bank restrictions.
 Please note that your dollar bills should not be older than 2010 as the local banks do not accept older dollar bills.

-Food and drinkFood at the lodges is of excellent quality.
+Food and drinkFood at the lodges is of very good quality.
 We recommend you to drink only bottled drinking water.
 Only bottled mineral water and filtered ice are available at the lodges.

-ElectricityThe power supply is 220 - 240 volts.
+ElectricityThe power supply is 220 - 230 volts.
 Adapters for all countries are present at all good lodges.
 Computers, cameras and iPods can then be recharged.
 The power supply is available 24 hrs a day at most lodges.
-The plugs have either three large round prongs or three square prongs.
+The plugs have three large rectangular prongs (UK style).

 LaundryClothes can be washed at almost all lodges.
 Do not take too many clothes, instead make use of the laundry service wherever possible.

-TrafficTraffic in Zimbabwe drives on the left-hand side.
+TrafficTraffic in Uganda drives on the left-hand side.